objcio/articles/2014-09-10-power-of-swift.md

 To give some personal background: before being a full-time programmer on the iOS and Mac platforms, I spent a few years doing lots of Haskell (among other functional programming languages).
 I still think Haskell is one of the most beautiful languages I've worked with.
 However, I switched to Objective-C because I believed (and still believe) that the iOS platform is the most exciting platform to work on.
 In the beginning, it was a bit frustrating for me to be working in Objective-C, but I learned to love it.

 When Apple announced Swift during WWDC, I got really excited.
 I haven't been so excited about any new technology announcement in years.
-After looking at the documentation, I realized that Swift allows us to use all the great experience from functional languages, yet still integrate seamlessly with existing Cocoa APIs.
+After looking at the documentation, I realized that Swift allows us to use all the existing knowledge from functional languages, yet still integrate seamlessly with Cocoa APIs.
 I think the combination of these two features is very unique: there is no other language that melds both things together so well.
 Looking at a language like Haskell, it's rather hard to call Objective-C APIs, and looking at Objective-C, it's rather hard to do functional programming.

 I learned functional programming during my time at Utrecht University.
 Because I learned it in the context of academia, I wasn't too overwhelmed by the complicated terminology used: monads, applicative functors, and lots of other things.
 I think the naming is one big stumbling block for people who want to get into functional programming.